2.1 The Definition of Variables in Excel 2010 VBA

 Public VariableName as Datatype

-Public is the keyword that declares a global variable, which means it can be used by all the procedures and modules of the whole program.
+The Public keyword declares a global variable, which means it can be used by all the procedures and modules of the whole program.

 Const Constant Name As Data Type = Value